-The Foundation Stage Leader regularly records videos and shares them with parents/carers via Tapestry.
 These videos include suggested activities which the parents can replicate at home and information about weekly phonics teaching.
 We also share links to helpful and educational websites.
 Parents/carers are provided with an up-to-date view on their child's learning through access to Tapestry and are encouraged to add observations themselves.
+A weekly newsletter is uploaded to Tapestry outlining the learning of the week and future learning.
 Parents/carers are invited in for Maths and Reading mornings, alongside the rest of the school.